1985 Election Day floods: Maryland, Washington, D.C., and Pennsylvania

-Flooding in Maryland largely occurred along the Potomac River, primarily along the north branch, as well as downstream after draining floodwaters from Virginia and West Virginia.
+Flooding in Maryland largely occurred along the Potomac River, primarily along the north branch and downstream after draining floodwaters from Virginia and West Virginia.
 Two gauging stations recorded new discharge records, although the peak of 235000 cuft at Paw Paw was slightly less than the record set in 1936.
 There was also flooding along the Youghiogheny River, which had a peak discharge of 11700 cuft at Oakland, just below the record set in 1941.
 The floods along the Potomac swept up debris and animals.
 In Georgetown in Washington, D.C., the floods reached within 2 in of overtopping the lock, thus preventing significant flooding in the nation's capital, although floodwaters reached 4 ft deep in portions of the neighborhood.
-Levels along the Potomac in Washington were the third highest on record.
+Levels along the Potomac in Washington were the third highest on record and so severely damaged the Georgetown Branch that the C&O Railroad began abandonment of it.
 Officials closed the Washington Monument, Lincoln Memorial, and Jefferson Memorial for two days due to fears of flooding.
 The floods left $9 million worth of damage to the Chesapeake and Ohio Canal between Georgetown and Cumberland, Maryland, which was closed for the first time in its 157-year history.
 In general, the floods in Maryland caused less damage than in neighboring states, and overall damage in the state was estimated at $21 million; there was one death.

-Along the Chesapeake Bay, the high tides damaged many piers, bulkheads, and coastal homes along the western coastline of the Chesapeake, mainly in Maryland between St. Mary's and Anne Arundel counties.
+Along Chesapeake Bay, the high tides damaged many piers, bulkheads, and coastal homes along the western coastline of the Chesapeake, mainly in Maryland between St. Mary's and Anne Arundel counties.
 High waters damaged roads and entered many cars while also washing away several boats.
 Along the Atlantic coast, high waves washed away 400000 cuyd of beaches in Ocean City, just months after Hurricane Gloria eroded twice that amount of sand.
 In addition, winds gusted as strong as 80 mph, which downed power lines and left thousands without power.
 During the storm, a member of the United States Coast Guard was injured while responding to a hoax mayday call.
 Damage in eastern Maryland totaled over $5 million.